 Hieroglyphs have been found in the Laas Geel complex in Somaliland.
 These are independent from the form of Hieroglyphic script found in Egypt, and these have yet to be deciphered.

 Africa has a rich history of writing, far predating that of Europe.
-It has had many complex writing systems since before Europeans colonized Africa, and thus African civilization has had a great culture for thousands of years.
-This has been ignored, despite African languages appearing centuries before Latin.
-From proto writing to Hieroglyphic writing to writing with characters and a script, Africa has a rich linguistic history that has been often ignored.
+It has had many complex writing systems dating to the time periods before Europeans colonized Africa.
+This has been ignored, despite certain African writing systems appearing centuries before Latin.
+From proto writing to Hieroglyphic writing to writing with characters and a script, Africa has a rich literary history that has been often ignored.
 It is time the world started looking into the history of writing in Africa, rather than remain in ignorance.